 Sharing time in such a joyous occasion comes easy when we are in the presence of those with the same joyful intentions.
 It can be difficult for families who have a member suffering from depression.
 Some families may feel guilty of feeling so happy around this time of year when they know that another member is suffering.
 Individuals with depression may withdraw from family traditions so that they do not “ruin” the holiday spirit.

 There are ways for all family members to cope during the holiday season.
 Seeking support as a family increases cohesiveness, enhances your relationships and also provides insight into the impact that depression can have on the family.
-Call us today so you and your family can enjoy the New Year.
+Contact us today so you and your family can enjoy this holiday season.